 - The young person will begin to ask for money soon after contacting you, sometimes within a matter of days.
 An emergency may suddenly occur after a number of days, such as an accident or sudden medical need.

-- He may ask you to set up a Go Fund Me page or a similar crowdfunding platform for him, often with a large target of thousands of pounds or dollars.
+- He will ask you to set up a Go Fund Me page or a similar crowdfunding platform for him, often with a large target of thousands of pounds or dollars.
 He will ask you to collect the money from the page into your bank account before transferring it to him, and will also ask you to encourage all of your friends, family and colleagues to donate to the fund.
 This is an easy way for a scammer to collect vast sums of money from multiple sources.

 - The young man may have been collecting firewood in the local forest area in order to sell to buy food for his family, but he claims that local authorities have ‘stopped’ this.
 However, the Forestry Department and police have no right to prevent anyone from gathering firewood in The Gambia.
 (Source)